Volkswagen Golf GTE Review 2025: Price, specs & boot space

 • A Golf GTI is more fun to drive

-Overall verdict on the Volkswagen Golf GTE
+Verdict: Is the Volkswagen Golf GTE a good car?

 “The Volkswagen Golf GTE is the eco-alternative to the legendary Golf GTI, with plug-in hybrid power and sporty styling included.
 Whether it is to keep your fleet manager happy, or to help your own bank balance, the Golf GTE comes close to proving you can have your cake and eat it.”

-Volkswagen Golf GTE Review 2024: Dynamic moving
+Volkswagen Golf GTE Review: Dynamic moving

 The Volkswagen Golf GTI is an iconic vehicle, being one of the very first hot hatchbacks ever created.
-The passage of time has seen it adapted to meet changing trends, including spin-off versions such as the diesel-powered Golf GTD and plug-in hybrid Golf GTE.
+The passage of time has seen it adapted to meet changing trends, including spin-off versions such as the recent diesel-powered Golf GTD and plug-in hybrid Golf GTE.

 Now into its second generation, the Volkswagen Golf GTE aims to blend hot hatchback performance with the level of efficiency and fuel economy that a plug-in hybrid can deliver.
 Put this in the context of using the Volkswagen Golf as a base, and it creates quite the combination.
 The package is very similar to rival options, such as the larger (and cheaper) Skoda Octavia vRS iV or the Cupra Leon eHybrid, though.